🦆🔍 Learn SQL by Exploring the Epstein Files

 LIMIT 20;

 Welcome to Common Table Expressions (CTEs) - the WITH clause.
 Think of each CTE as a named subquery you can reference later.
 Here we compute sent and received counts separately, then FULL OUTER JOIN them to get the complete picture.
 COALESCE handles NULLs when someone appears in only one direction.
+The NOT ILIKE chain in the outer WHERE strips out Epstein’s own aliases (jeevacation@gmail.com, “Jeffrey Epstein”, etc.) - without it, the top of the leaderboard is just Epstein emailing himself across his Gmail and Yahoo accounts, which is real but uninteresting.

 This is the kind of network analysis that OSINT practitioners do manually with link charts.
 SQL does it in seconds.